All D.R. Shoultz novels are FREE on KindleUnlimited or download for only $2.99!

-The back cover blurb and first two chapters follow.
-Please leave a comment, and let me know what you think.
+Initial drafts of the back cover blurb and first chapter follow.
+Please let me know what you think.

 Out for an evening walk, Jack Fowler, two years back from a tour in Afghanistan with U.S. Army Special Forces, follows his nose to a body in an abandoned building.
 The badly decomposed male corpse is unable to be identified.
 Crime scene investigators can only determine that a single gunshot to the chest was the cause of death.

-A handwritten note found in the pocket of the second victim entangles the Army veteran in the investigation and puts him on a collision course with the killer.
+A typed note found in the pocket of the second victim entangles the Army veteran in the investigation and puts him on a collision course with the killer.

 A stench escaped from a vacant house along Butcher Road, stinging the nostrils of Jack Fowler.
 The home had been boarded up years ago, vines entombing the front porch soon thereafter.
 Jack rarely paid attention to the decaying building on his daily walks, but the foul smell couldn’t be ignored.
 After confirming the origin of the odor, he stepped to the far side of the street and stood, thinking.